 This will be evaluated by the Polar Running Expedition team, who will decide whether you can be accepted.
 If you get green light, you can register for this trip.
 We will also ask you to sign a medical certificate.

-Physical requirements: Ideally you have finished a 50km race over the past 4 years or submit a list of achievements with relevant running experience.
+Physical requirements: Ideally you have finished a marathon over the past 4 years or submit a list of achievements with relevant running experience.
 Most participants ran 2 or 3 marathons before they registered for a Polar Running Expedition and started training.

 Once you are registered, we will get you mentally and physically ready by:

-A preparation weekend in Belgian Ardennes (6&7 april 2019), UK or Switzerland.
+A preparation weekend in Belgian Ardennes, UK or Switzerland.
 This is optional but strongly recommended!
 We meet each other, become familiar with the expedition material, we can optimally assess the running level of the group, you can ask specific questions … Participants who do not participate in the weekend can discuss any questions via Skype or Facetime with the expedition guides

 Physical and mental training tips